cambiatus/backend/.github/contributing.md

     3. [Pull Request Etiquette](https://gist.github.com/mikepea/863f63d6e37281e329f8)
 1. Fork the repo, this enables you to open PRs and push them.
 2. Work the [setup guide](/.github/setup.md)
-3. Run the test suite `MIX_ENV=test mix test`.
+3. Run the test suite `mix test`.
 Please note we only accept pull requests with passing tests, and it's awesome to make one pass.
 Small contributions such as fixing spelling errors, where the content is small enough not be considered intellectual property, can be submitted by a contributor as a patch, without forking the repo.

 If you find a security vulnerability, we **urge** you to open an issue!